mikeroberts3000/EfficientHierarchicalGraphBasedVideoSegmentationExporter/README.md

-This repository contains a tool to export the video segmentations from the system described in the paper <a href='http://www.cc.gatech.edu/cpl/projects/videosegmentation/'>Efficient Hierarchical Graph-Based Video Segmentation</a>.
+This repository contains C++ code to export the video segmentations from the system described in the paper <a href='http://www.cc.gatech.edu/cpl/projects/videosegmentation/'>Efficient Hierarchical Graph-Based Video Segmentation</a>.
 The system described in this paper returns segmentations as Protocol Buffer files.
 The exporter contained in this repository converts these Protocol Buffer files into image sequences.

 ### Requirements